jacksleight/laravel-omni/README.md

 - A single type of view, everything’s a component
 - A single API for defining all components
-- A single syntax for mounting and rendering all components
+- A single syntax for including all components
-- A single directory structure for organising all components
+- A single directory structure for all components
 - A single file for all component concerns (logic, template, styles and scripts)

+> [!IMPORTANT]
+> I made this because I want to implement views as describe above, but this package does not get in the way of the usual view approaches.
+You can still render out plain view files, create normal Blade and Livewire components stored in their default locations, and use all the various include directives.
+If any of that breaks it's a bug.

 All Omni components can: